Chapada Diamantina National Park

-The Chapada Diamantina National Park (Parque Nacional da Chapada Diamantina /pt-BR/) is a national park in the Chapada Diamantina (Note: "Chapada" means an area of steep cliffs, typically at the edge of a plateau.
+The Chapada Diamantina National Park (Parque Nacional da Chapada Diamantina /pt-BR/) is a national park in the Chapada Diamantina (Note: "Chapada" means an area of cliffs, typically at the edge of a plateau.
 "Diamantina" refers to the diamonds that were found in the range in the mid-19th century.) region of the State of Bahia, Brazil.

-The terrain is rugged, and mainly covered by flora of the Caatinga biome.
+The terrain is rugged and mainly covered by the flora of the Caatinga biome.

 Location

 The park is in the Caatinga biome, and covers 152142 ha.

 It was created by decree 91.655 of 17 September 1985, and is administered by the Chico Mendes Institute for Biodiversity Conservation.

 The park covers parts of the municipalities of Palmeiras, Mucugê, Lençóis, Ibicoara and Andaraí in the state of Bahia.

 Terrain

 The park is in the Chapada Diamantina, a plateau bounded by cliffs of 41751 km2 in central Bahia.

 Altitudes in the plateau typically vary from 500 to 1000 m.

-In the more mountainous parts there are several peaks of 1600 to 1800 m, and a few over 2000 m.
+In the more mountainous parts, there are several peaks of 1600 to 1800 m, and a few over 2000 m.

 The plateau forms a watershed, draining on one side into the São Francisco River and on the other into the De Contas River and Paraguaçu River.

-The park lies in the rugged Sincorá Range in the east of the plateau, an area of folded and heavily eroded structures.
+The park lies in the rugged Sincorá Range on the east side of the plateau, an area of folded, heavily eroded structures.
 The range is elongated in a north-south direction, and has an average width of 25 km.
 The highest point of the state is in the park, the 2036 m Pico do Barbado.
 Both gold and diamonds have been found in the range.
-The range forces moist air moving west from sea upward which causes higher levels of rainfall, particularly in the east.
+The range forces moist air moving west from the sea upward, which causes higher levels of rainfall, particularly in the east.
 There are many systems of caves formed by the rivers of the region.